Sin-tija-L/python-100-days-challenge/content/day61.md

 # 👉 Day 61: Database with SQLite

-SQLite is a lightweight, serverless database engine that allows you to store data directly in a file on your system.
-Unlike Replit DB, which is specific to Replit, SQLite can be used in any environment, making it a versatile choice for projects beyond Replit.
+SQLite is a lightweight, serverless database that's perfect for small projects and applications.
+It allows you to store data in a relational database directly in a file on your computer.
+SQLite can be used across various platforms, making it a versatile option for projects that need a simple and efficient database solution without the need for a separate server.

 <a href="https://www.youtube.com/watch?v=girsuXz0yA8" target="_blank">📹 Learn more about SQLite</a>